mohitpai/journey-optimizer.en/help/using/start/user-interface.md

 * **[!UICONTROL Policies]** - Adobe Experience Platform allows you to label your fields and create marketing actions for each channel.
 You then define a governance policy linked to a label and a marketing action.
 [Learn more](../action/action-privacy.md)

-* **[!UICONTROL Requests]** - Provacy requests are managed in the Adobe Experience Platform Privacy Service.
+* **[!UICONTROL Requests]** - Privacy requests are managed in the Adobe Experience Platform Privacy Service.
 It provides a RESTful API and user interface to help you manage customer data requests.
 [Learn more](../privacy/requests.md)

 * **[!UICONTROL Audit]** - Browse to this section to check activity logs.
 [Learn more](../privacy/audit-logs.md)